-Two of the most subtle and delicate tasting shellfish deserve a sauce that highlights their qualities and character.
-This velouté style sauce, using salmon head stock, brings out the best in these these succulent delicacies.
+Scallops are one the most subtle and delicate tasting shellfish and deserve a sauce that highlights their qualities and character.
+This velouté style parsley cream sauce, using salmon head stock, brings out the best in these succulent delicacies.

 Abalone is in the same shellfish family as New Zealand paua.
-However paua is a much stronger tasting shellfish, and would not work in this dish, though makes great fritters!
-This farmed abalone has a more subtle taste, yet still needs to be cooked carefully too avoid becoming tough.
-Tinned (canned) abalone is quite easy to find, though not cheap.
-These are cooked already, so just discard the liquid, finely slice, and heat up in the sauce.
+However, paua is a much stronger tasting shellfish and would not work in this dish, though it makes great fritters!
+This farmed abalone has a more subtle taste than paua.
+Like paua, it needs to be cooked carefully to avoid becoming tough.
+Tinned (canned) abalone is cooked already.
+Discard the liquid, finely dice, and heat up in the sauce.

-The pumpernickel bread adds a nutty texture and taste which works great with the sauce.
-But again, it may be hard to find.
-Substitute for a whole grain bread.
-If you live in New Zealand, it doesn’t get better than Vogel’s bread.
+The pumpernickel bread adds a nutty texture and taste, which works great with the creamy sauce.
+But again, it may be hard to find in some places.
+Substitute for whole-grain bread.
+If you live in New Zealand, it doesn’t get any better than Vogel’s bread.

 - 2 Tbsp butter

 - 2 Tbsp all purpose flour